 Add 1 tbsp ghee/ butter/ coconut oil into the pan over medium heat and add your onion and garlic.
 Sauté for 1-2 minutes before adding in the vegetables, rest of the thyme and lemon juice (if using lemon essential oil, this is added at the end).
 Stir though another tbsp of the butter/ ghee/ coconut oil and add the lid.
 Allow to sweat for 5 minutes, stirring a couple of times.

 Add the broth back into the pan with the vegetables, bring to the boil and allow to simmer, stirring every 5 minutes until the veg are cooked, but still crisp.

 While you are waiting for the veg to cook, remove all the chicken meat from the bones and carcass and chop into small pieces.
 Keep the bones aside as you will be able to continue cooking these to make another broth afterwards.

 Add the green leafy vegetables and the chicken meat and continue simmering for another 2 minutes.

-Season with extra salt and pepper and serve with a sprinkle of fresh thyme ontop.
+Season with extra salt and pepper, stir through your lemon and rosemary essential oil and serve with a sprinkle of fresh thyme ontop.

 What are your favourite ways to support your immune system through foods?